 This includes homeless people and others on the Housing Register of participating Councils and Housing Associations.

 You may not be eligible to be on the housing register; your council your council can give you further advice on this.

 Step 2 – Registration

-Once your Council or Housing Association has accepted you onto their register, Locata will write to you to give you a Locata Identification Number (LIN number) and will tell you which band (A, B, C or D) you have been placed in and your priority date.
+Once your Council or Housing Association has accepted you onto their register, Locata will write to you to give you a Locata Identification Number (LIN number) and will tell you which band (A, B, C or D, or 1, 2, 3) you have been placed in and your priority date.
 Follow the link for details of how the priority band and date system works.